ErgodicEntropy/OptiCursus/README.md

 **3. Output: Aligned Cursus Programs**
 The final output is a list of **Aligned Cursus Programs** that match the student’s profile, preferences, and goals.

-Each recommendation includes:
+**4. Post Processing**
+  - **Recommendation**
     - **Program Details**: Name, institution, curriculum, duration, and location.
     - **Alignment Score**: A score indicating how well the program aligns with the student’s input.
     - **Eligibility Status**: Whether the student meets the program’s entry requirements.
     - **Career Outcomes**: Potential career paths and job prospects after completing the program.
-  - **Comparison Metrics**: Key metrics (e.g., cost, acceptance rate, student satisfaction) to help the student compare programs. -->
+    - **Comparison Metrics**: Key metrics (e.g., cost, acceptance rate, student satisfaction) to help the student compare programs.
+  - **Context-Aware Explanation**
+    - **Purpose**: Provides clear, context-aware explanations for why a program is recommended, helping students understand the reasoning behind each suggestion.
+    - **How It Works**:
+      - Uses **natural language processing (NLP)** to generate explanations tailored to the student’s profile and preferences.
+      - Highlights key factors (e.g., alignment with career goals, eligibility status) that influenced the recommendation.
+      - Example: “This program is recommended because it aligns with your interest in data science and offers strong career outcomes in your preferred location.”

+  - **Programs Comparison**
+    - **Purpose**: Allows students to compare recommended programs side-by-side, making it easier to evaluate trade-offs and make informed decisions.
+    - **How It Works**:
+      - Displays key metrics (e.g., cost, duration, acceptance rate) in a tabular or visual format.
+      - Enables students to rank programs based on their priorities (e.g., cost vs. career outcomes).
+      - Example: Compare two programs based on cost, location, and career outcomes.

+  - **Career Pathways Exploration**
+    - **Purpose**: Helps students explore long-term career pathways associated with recommended programs, connecting education to future opportunities.
+    - **How It Works**:
+      - Links programs to potential career paths and job market trends.
+      - Provides insights into salary ranges, job growth, and required skills for each career.
+      - Example: Show how a Master’s in Data Science can lead to careers as a Data Scientist, Machine Learning Engineer, or Business Analyst.

+  - **Virtual Counseling**
+    - **Purpose**: Offers personalized guidance through AI-powered virtual counseling, simulating a one-on-one counseling session.
+    - **How It Works**:
+      - Uses **AI chatbots** or **virtual assistants** to answer student questions and provide recommendations.
+      - Offers tailored advice based on the student’s profile and preferences.
+      - Example: A virtual counselor explains why a specific program is a good fit and answers questions about application requirements.